Master of Social Work (Qualifying)

 Recommended Texts

-- The required text book for this unit can be found by viewing the textbook list by selecting the course and trimester at the following link: http://www.acap.edu.au/current-students/managing-my-course/order-course-materials-and-text-books/
+- The required text book for this unit can be found on the textbook list webpage – select the course and trimester.

 Recommended Readings